 status, or meningeal signs.
 MRI-MRA if not an

 - Tension/Psychogenic.
 Bitemporal, base of

 negative exam except for scalp and or neck

 tenderness and increased tone in neck

 eyes, throbbing, dull aching, positional, hours

 tenderness over sinuses, nasal congestion,

-and low grade fever.
+grade fever.
 Fever suggests acute

 - Vascular/ Migraine.
 Headaches are

 frequently initially unilateral, throbbing, may